Sapient-AI/docs/README.md

 - Linux

-Sapient AI Test Coder requires libgcc and libstdc++6 to be installed on linux before using the plugin.
+BaseRock AI Test Coder requires libgcc and libstdc++6 to be installed on linux before using the plugin.
 Please make sure these two packages are installed in your machine.
 For Ubuntu distribution you could install executing the following commands:
  ```
        sudo apt install libgcc-s1
        sudo apt install libstdc++6
  ```

 ## Java Version Requirement
-Sapient supports unit test generation for project using Java Version 8 to 17 without any adjustments.
+BaseRock supports unit test generation for project using Java Version 8 to 17 without any adjustments.
 However for Java 18 or later versions, configuring Intellij IDEA is required to boot up with the respective versions, as described below.

 ### Supporting projects with a java version 18 or later
 The current IntelliJ version (2024.1) defaults to boot up with Java 17, which may limit plugins' ability to interpret and process classes generated using Java 18 or later versions.